microsoft/vscode-wiki/Roadmap.md

 ## Engineering

-- Migrate from `tslint` to `eslint`.
+- [x] Migrate from `tslint` to `eslint`.
 Tslint will be [deprecated](https://github.com/palantir/tslint/issues/4534).
 - Improve the built-in issue reporter, e.g., support to paste/attach images.
 - Implement tooling that allows us to detect issues in which emotions fly high.
-- Improve our "smoke" tests and revisit the current approach on how we implement them.
+- :runner: Improve our "smoke" tests and revisit the current approach on how we implement them.
 - Investigate automating how we sanity check all our binaries right before we release.
-- Investigate moving our GitHub bots to GitHub actions.
+- :runner: Investigate moving our GitHub bots to GitHub actions.
-- Improve our GitHub issue bots, examples:
+- :runner: Improve our GitHub issue bots, examples:
    - reject invalid incoming issues automatically
    - make it easier to move issue to extension repositories
    - automate training of our classification bot